casacore/python-casacore/doc/casacore_measures.rst

 Introduction
 ============

-This is a python bindings to
+This is a python binding to
 `casacore measures <../../casacore/doc/html/group__Measures__module.html>`_

 A measure is a quantity with a specified reference frame (e.g. *UTC*, *J2000*,